-In 2017 as we celebrate 10 years, the mission of the Women’s Initiative at Eckert Seamans (WIE) remains the same as the day it was founded.
-Consistent with our firm’s diversity mission, WIE works to develop an inclusive environment where everyone has an equal opportunity to succeed.
+Consistent with our firm’s diversity mission, the Women’s Initiative at Eckert Seamans (WIE) works to develop an inclusive environment where everyone has an equal opportunity to succeed.
 Eckert Seamans has long championed a supportive atmosphere for women in the law, embracing uniqueness in background, experience, and viewpoints.
 This credo has allowed the firm’s women to cultivate careers, challenge their legal skills, rise to partnership, become leaders as well as role models, and give back to the community and the generations that follow.

 Co-Chairs Sandra R. Mihok and Elizabeth Martin Colombo lead the Women’s Initiative at Eckert.
 WIE chapters in each of the firm’s offices come together to exchange information, ideas, and common experiences while helping to promote recruitment, retention, community outreach, and networking both within and outside the firm.
 WIE chapters undertake externally-focused projects ranging from charitable initiatives to premier, client-centered business development events.
 Internally, WIE’s projects include informal mentoring, collaborating with practice leaders to identify and secure speaking opportunities for women attorneys, and ensuring that women are included in institutional client service teams as well as new business development teams.

 WIE focuses its efforts in several areas, including:

 - Professional development and career advancement